osman144/js-notes/12-tree-traversal/1-tree-traversal.md

 # Tree Traversal
 Traversing a tree means visiting every node on the tree once.

+We can use BFS and DFS to traverse the tree.

 ## Types:
 1. Breadth First Search
 2. Depth First Search